BONUS: An Excerpt from Chapter Ten

 “What is it?”

 “Jon, you need to see this.
-Lex is accessing information from the Internet, libraries, universities– everywhere.
-And at a rate you wouldn’t believe.”
+Lex is amassing information from the Internet, books, patent offices, and databases everywhere, and at rates you wouldn’t believe.
+This is a summary from one second.”

 “What kind of information?”

-“Physics, biology, DNA, GMOs, nuclear, chemical and biological weapons– There’s so much coming in.”
+“Physics, biology, chemistry, DNA, GMOs, lasers, weapons of mass destruction– There’s so much coming in.”

-Michael pointed to a photonic reading on the first page.
+Michael pointed to a reading on the first page.

-“And look– She’s opened up a virtual seventh dimension for processing.
+“And look here.
+She created another virtual dimension for processing.
 It’s like she’s trying to understand something that can’t be understood using logic or rationalization.”

-“What kind of information is going into this virtual dimension?”
+“What kind of information is going into this thirteenth dimension?”

 “I don’t know.
-I did a DT scan on it, but I got a message saying no such dimension exists.
+All scans said no such dimension exists.
 And yet, it’s right there in black and white.”

 Michael waited for a moment but became impatient.